bitseed-org/bitseed-web-ui/wallet_dark/README.txt

 that points to the network ip address of the webserver running phpBitAdmin - Bitcoin Wallet.

-#[ex.]
+For Bitseed, the control panel will run on the node, add localhost 127.0.0.1

-rpcallowip=10.0.0.15
+rpcallowip=127.0.0.1

-Where 10.0.0.15 is the address of the webserver.
 You may enter as many rpcallowip directives as necessary.
 Other important bitcoin.conf directives are as follows.
 Uncomment as desired.

 # server=1 tells Bitcoin to accept JSON-RPC commands.
 server=1

 # Listen for RPC connection on this TCP port:
-# Standard port:
+# Standard port (default)
 #rpcport=1832
 # Testnet port:
 #rpcport=18332